winnieKelley642/interactive-form-v2/README.md

         3ai. if the number is blank or invalid, it will show that it is invalid 3ai. once the user start typing , it will let user know how many more numbers or how many numbers they are over for the valid amount.
         3aiii. if it is valid, it will let the usaer konow.

+Also, colour drop down menu is hidden until theme is selected for t-shirt.